pojome/activity-log/readme.txt

 1. Upload plugin files to your plugins folder, or install using WordPress' built-in Add New Plugin installer
 1. Activate the plugin
-1. Go to the plugin settings page (under Settings > Activity Log)
-1. Go to the log viewer page (under Dashboard > Activity Log)
+1. Go to the plugin page (under Dashboard > Activity Log)

 == Screenshots ==